seanballais/ip-management-system/README.md

-# TechLint Examination Project: Web-Based IP Address Management System
+# Job Application Examination Project: Web-Based IP Address Management System

 ![img.png](docs/preview.png)

-This project is a system built by [Sean Ballais](https://seanballais.com) as part of his technical examination at TechLint.
+This project is a system built by [Sean Ballais](https://seanballais.com) as part of his technical examination as part of a job application.
 It lets you manage IP addresses from different users, while also tracking changes made to the IP addresses by users and user actions like logins, logouts, and registrations.

 ## Built With